untra/polyglot/_posts/2015-9-19-presenting-polyglot.en.md

 ---
 layout: post
 title: Presenting Polyglot
+lang: en
 ---

-After months of work and refinement, I am proud to present Polyglot: a i18n plugin for [Jekyll](http://jekyllrb.com) sites that *need* to cater their content to multiple languages and audiences.
+After months of work and refinement, I am proud to present **Polyglot**: a i18n plugin for [Jekyll](http://jekyllrb.com) sites that *need* to cater their content to multiple languages and audiences.

 ### Features